vtex-soft/texlive.xdvipsk/README.developing.md

     writet1.c
 ```

-All changes are tagged with markers:
+All changes are identified by the C preprocessor macro XDVIPS definition:

 ```
-    //AP--begin
+    \#ifdef XDVIPSK
-    //AP--end
+    \#endif
 ```

 ## Development